the-events-calendar/tampermonkey-scripts/other/README.md

 The old bookmarklet version (1.3) still works but is no longer being maintained.

 ### Install as a TamperMonkey script
 As you would any other Tampermonkey Scripts.
-Please refer to the readme file in the [root of this repository](https://github.com/moderntribe/tampermonkey-scripts/blob/master/README.md).
+Please refer to the readme file in the [root of this repository](https://github.com/theeventscalendar/tampermonkey-scripts/blob/master/README.md).

 ### Quick deploy as a bookmarklet (version 1.3)

 1. Copy the one-line script from `tribe-sniffer.min.js` to your clipboard.
 2. In your preferred browser create a new bookmark button on the bookmark bar.
-3. Name it "Tribe Sniffer" or whatever you like.
+3. Name it "TEC Sniffer" or whatever you like.
 4. Paste the code into the location / URL field and save it.
 5. When visiting a webpage click on the bookmark button.
 A popup dialog will contain the information.